 Digital-based learning is easier said than done.
-Nepal ranks 111th out of xxx countries in terms of internet access? speed (source?).
+Nepal ranks 111th out of xxx countries in terms of internet access and speed.
 COVID has amplified this structural problem, isolating further poor communities and entrepreneurs who do not have access to computers, mobiles and the internet.

 The World Bank’s Program for the Development of the Buddhist Circuit in South Asia is supporting 113 poor women entrepreneurs in the Greater Lumbini Area to overcome this barrier.
 Based on the findings of a value chain analysis conducted in the area in 2019, 113 women entrepreneurs in the area were selected to join the role modelling phase of the Program in Nepal.
 Living in some of the poorest districts in Nepal, Kapilvastu and Rupandehi, these women currently manage home-based businesses with no competitive marketing linkages nor business development support.
 In addition, 75% of them are illiterate and none has access to the internet.